-A heritage grant of up to $10,000 for small-scale residential buildings, and up to $25,000 for commercial, institutional and large-scale residential buildings is available on a matching basis to assist owners of heritage buildings designated under Part IV or Part V of the Ontario Heritage Act for restoration work.
+A heritage grant of up to $10,000 for small-scale buildings, and up to $25,000 for large-scale buildings is available on a matching basis to assist owners of heritage buildings designated under Part IV or Part V of the Ontario Heritage Act for restoration work.
 An owner can apply for grant funding once every two years.
 The grant program is based on availability of funding which is approved by City Council as part of the annual budget.

 Detailed information about the program is available in the Program Guidelines.

 Applications are accepted from January 1 until the last business day in February.
 You should first discuss your proposal with staff in Heritage Services of the Planning, Infrastructure and Economic Development Department.
 Staff will be able to assist you in determining the information required to process your application.
 Applications should be submitted in hard copy to Heritage Services, Planning, Infrastructure and Economic Development Department.
 A heritage planner will contact the applicant if further information is required.

 613-580-2424 ext.
 23582